 In a conventional data warehouse design, all data goes through three distinct stages:

 - Relational Database (OLTP): In this stage, SQL scripts are used to extract all transactional data from relational databases.
 Before moving the data, it is cleansed to verify erroneous and inaccurate information for consistency.
-All data at this stage is on an entity-relationship model and used for online transactional processing.

 - Analytics and Reporting: Once the ETL processes are complete, the data from the data warehouse is then exported to business intelligence and analytics tools to derive insights for decision making.